edmundsj/thriveautistic/README.md

 This site uses a next.js frontend and supabase backend.

 ## Backlog
+- [x] Add custom SMTP email authentication flow to avoid rate limits (SETUP, NEEDS TESTING)
 - [] Add ability for users to remove tags from existing strategies
 - [] Add ability for users to create entirely new tags when creating a strategy
 - [] Implement most / least helpful sort
-- [] Add ability for non-authors to suggest changes to strategies
-- [] Acquire custom domain name, setup DNS
 - [] Navigate to login / signup when you try to vote and aren't logged in
 - [] Add landing page describing the site
 - [] Add google-based authentication
-- [] Add custom SMTP email authentication flow to avoid rate limits
+- [] Add site policies to signup flow, make users check box and review
-- [] Add site policies to signup flow
+- [] Add ability for non-authors to suggest changes to strategies

 ## Completed
+- [x] Acquire custom domain name, setup DNS
 - [x] Add "tags" input and display to strategies
 - [x] Add ability to add tags to new strategies
 - [x] Add ability to add tags to existing strategies